Stress is at the base of many health conditions.

-When your body senses danger, it triggers a stress response that starts in your brain’s hypothalamus gland.
+When your body feels in danger, it triggers a stress response in the brain’s hypothalamus gland.
 That, in turn, sends signals to the adrenals (two kidney-shaped glands that sit on top of the kidneys) to release stress hormones such as cortisol, adrenaline and noradrenaline.

-Prolonged stress sets your body in a continuous state readiness for action.
+Prolonged stress sets your body in a continuous state of readiness for action.

-When the body has no time to regain balance, it becomes exhausted, and the immune system weakens and becomes more susceptible to sickness.
+When the body has no time to regain balance, we become exhausted, and the immune system weakens and is more susceptible to sickness.